 Effective Accommodations

-Effective accommodations and test supports will: Accommodations and test supports will not: change the expectations for learning. allow the student equitable access to make the test or the content easier. instructional and assessment activities. reduce what the student is expected to promote the student's independence. remove barriers that exist as a result of a learn. take the place of appropriate and student's disability. maintain high expectations for the student's challenging instruction. recreate the instructional environment. learning of grade level content.
+- allow the student equitable access to instructional and assessment activities. - promote the student's independence. - remove barriers that exist as a result of a student's disability. - maintain high expectations for the student's learning of grade level content.